jaycoskey/Bananagrams/README.md

   * 13-word lists can be found in a few minutes.
   * 12-word and 11-word lists can be found almost instantaneously.
 * Based on this timing information, I settled on an "11+5" strategy:
-  Find 11-word lists, and for each one of those, exhaustively search for a 5-word list that complements the 11-word list.
+  Find 11-word lists and, for each one of those, exhaustively search for a 5-word list that complements the 11-word list.